ramzimessaoud/ramzimessaoud/README.md

 - 👋 Hi, I’m @ramzimessaoud
-- 👀 I’m interested in learning and improving my skills in software development and data analysis
+- 👀 I’m interested in learning and improving my skills in software development and data science
-- 🌱 I’m currently studing computer scienze at university
+- 🌱 I’m currently studing computer scienze at the university
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me